 Basil Hayden’s is famous for being “lighter” in style (though it still spends eight years in barrel), and that’s obvious from the first sip.
 It’s easily drinkable straight, but improves a bit with a splash of water.

-Where to begin?
-Start with the smoothness.
-Hayden goes down gently, immediately filling your mouth with its sweet honey, vanilla, and gentle smoke character.
+Basil Hayden offers a classic vanilla-caramel nose and, as promised, it goes down gently, immediately filling your mouth with its sweet honey, vanilla, and gentle smoke character.
 There’s an interesting mintiness, too — don’t worry, you’ll pick up on it on your second glass.
-It’s also got a spicy kick, courtesy of a little rye in the mash,.
-That sounds like a stunt, but everything works together perfectly in the spirit.
-From the aroma in the glass to the smooth and layered finish, which lifts away all of Basil’s characters one by one, finishing with that silky smoke sensation, this is a bourbon that sets the bar for everything else.
+It’s also got a spicy kick, courtesy of a little rye in the mash.

+Everything works together perfectly well in the spirit.
+From the aroma in the glass to the smooth and layered finish, which lifts away all of Basil’s characters one by one, finishing with a silky, smoky character, this is a widely available and reasonably affordable bourbon that sets a high bar at this price point.